djalbat/classical-propositional-logic/README.md

 \frac{\;}{P\lor\neg{P}}\quad\small\text{[LawOfTheExludedMiddle]}
 \]

 As well as these rules there are many derived rules.
-See the package contents for details...
+See the package contents for details.

 ## Resources